 Right is the index state, built to match the items in the request signal.

-The steel chest is used as the persistent storage for the index.
+I use the steel chest as persistent storage for the index.

-The brainwave for this came after reading a Reddit comment on the first post.
-I can use a filter inserter to select and isolate a single item from a mixed item signal.
+The brainwave for this came after I read a Reddit comment on the first post.
+I can use a filter inserter to select and isolate a single item from a mixed-item signal.

-Naturally this will only work for item signals and you’ll need those items within the current logistic network while building the index.
+Naturally, this will only work for item signals, and you’ll need to have those items in the current logistic network while building the index.

-Previously I thought this would only be possible by using this Lua script to generate a massive constant combinator array programmed with all in-game items.
-This would not be robust to non-vanilla items (without re-running the script in each context), it has a huge footprint (at least 12 combinators) and the iteration times over ~250 items to use 10 of them was very slow.
+Previously, I thought this would only be possible by using a Lua script to generate a massive constant combinator array programmed with all the in-game items.
+This wouldn’t be robust enough for non-vanilla items (without re-running the script in each context), it has a huge footprint (at least 12 combinators), and the iteration times over ~250 items to use just 10 of them was very slow.
 The manual index was a huge improvement at the time.

 (1..18)